KUNszg/vypyr-connector/README.md

 [![npm version](https://badge.fury.io/js/vypyr-connector.svg)](https://badge.fury.io/js/vypyr-connector)

 # VYPYR connector
-With this module you can receive messages via events from your guitar amplifier (currently supports only Peavey VYPYR VIP series) and modify the current state of the amp by using built in classes.
+With this module you can receive messages via events from your guitar amplifier (currently supports only Peavey VYPYR VIP series) and modify the current state of the amp by using HTTP requests or provided classes.
 ## Installation
 Installation uses node-gyp and requires Python 3.7 or higher.
 ```